nihlaeth/nihpkg/README.md

 Create necessary user, group and user directories.

 ### Get
 Create directory structure for specific version of package, and download or copy source archive.
-In the future and this would also support installing from version control.
+In the future this would also support installing from version control.
+Should be able to verify checksums.

 ### Configure
 Run configuration if this package includes that step.